All Episodes

 It's a great infrastructure project.

-You know, uh here in New York City, here in Manhattan, if you live around the country, this might not seem like a big crisis.
+You know, here in New York City, here in Manhattan, if you live around the country, this might not seem like a big crisis.

 But to these New York politicians, this is a crisis.

-There's the Lincoln Tunnel, there's the Holland Tunnel, and then there's also two railway tunnels.
+There's the Lincoln Tunnel, there's the Holland Tunnel.

-So supposedly we need a new railway tunnel.
+So supposedly, we need a new railway tunnel.

-And if the government says 11 billion, you can figure it's probably a billion.
+And if the government says $11 billion, you can figure it's probably a billion.

 Anyway, it's like a 10-year project.